JonanaBanana/MESSER_for_3DGS/README.md

 ![alt text](https://github.com/JonanaBanana/airlab_functions/blob/main/images/windmill_comparison.png?raw=true)
 ![alt text](https://github.com/JonanaBanana/airlab_functions/blob/main/images/filtering.png?raw=true)

 **NOTE:** _This is a package for testing and developing 3D reconstruction algorithms from RGB, LiDAR and odometry/pose information, specifically for use in feature poor environments where structure from motion using RGB images is not viable.
-This package is unstable and poorly optimized since it is in very early stages of development as of May 26th, 2025._
+This package is not fully and optimally developed, but is a work in progress as of May 26th, 2025._

 ## Requirements: